evkx/evkx.github.io/content/models/omoda/e5/e5/_index.md

 ## Exterior

 The OMODA E5, with dimensions of 4424 mm in length, 1830 mm in width, and 1588 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 1 different paint colors when ordering this model.
+The OMODA E5 is available in a total of 10 paint colors, including several striking metallic options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.